xtdb/xtdb/docs/phase_2.md

 ## Phase 2

-After the [MVP](mvp.md) there are several directions we can take CRUX.
+After the [MVP](mvp.md) there are several directions we can take Crux.
 Phase 2 is assumed to be 3 months long, roughly during the end of 2018 and early 2019.
 Staffing is yet to be decided.

-One goal of Phase 2 is to reach a point where CRUX can be shared with a wider audience, potentially even made public.
+One goal of Phase 2 is to reach a point where Crux can be shared with a wider audience, potentially even made public.
 To facilitate this, proving and enhancing the MVP in real use cases will likely be the most important thing.